 Eligibility for help

-You can only receive a DHP towards your rent if you are receiving housing benefit.
-You can receive DHPs towards both your rent and council tax liabilities.
+You can only receive a DHP towards your rent, if your receiving housing benefit.

-Additionally, you need to demonstrate that due to your personal circumstances you need extra help with your housing costs
+Please note: you will need to demonstrate that due to your personal circumstances you need extra help with your housing costs.

 Qualifying for DHP